Britain leads in the production of high quality visual effects for film.

-Underpinned by training in traditional artistic techniques such as drawing, colour theory, perspective, photography and composition, you will learn what it takes to create your own feature film quality visual effects.
+Underpinned by training in traditional artistic techniques such as drawing, colour theory, perspective, photography and composition, you’ll learn what it takes to create your own feature film quality visual effects.

 The course shoots original material on a range of professional acquisition formats, ranging from Kodak celluloid film stock to the Arri Alexa digital cinematography camera – widely accepted as the industry standard for motion picture production.